-Anti-Bribery Policy

-Supplier Code of Business Conduct
+ONE MORE SIP Anti-Bribery Policy Supplier Code of Business Conduct

-Table of Protect What Demonstrate Deal Fairly Care for Contents with Others Our Communities Aware Is Ours Accountability
+Protect What Is Ours Demonstrate Accountability Deal Fairly with Others Care for Our Communities

 We Do Not Trade on Inside Information

 It is not fair - in fact, it is illegal - to buy or sell securities based on material, non-public ("inside") information we may know about because of our jobs with the Company.
 We comply with the law and believe everyone should make investment decisions based on the same set of rules, so we do not trade on inside information or tip off others so that they may trade.
 Insider trading is unfair because it puts the interest of the insider above those to whom he owes a fiduciary duty.